SplitgateDevelopment/Backend/README.md

   • Build via the `npx tsc` command

-  • Make sure every file in `/assets/json/` is in `/dist/assets/json`, if not copy them
+  • Make sure every file from `/assets/json/` is in `/dist/assets/json`, if not copy them

   • Set proxy in the settings app to `127.0.0.1:8080`